dwkim78/upsilon/README.md

 In this case, UPSILoN will use a standard deviation of magnitudes as errors.

-If pyFFTW is installed, UPSILoN utilizes multiple cores to derive a period because deriving a period takes a lot longer than calculating all other features.
+If pyFFTW is installed, UPSILoN utilizes multiple cores to derive a period because the period estimation takes a lot longer than calculating all other features.
 By default, UPSILoN uses 4 cores.
 If you want to use more, do as follows:

 ```python